Steve Bannon found guilty on both contempt of Congress charges

 Bannon had sought to delay the case, making a nearly last-minute offer on the eve of trial to testify before Congress in a public hearing.
 The Justice Department described that offer as a ploy, "and not even a good one," prosecutors said, because it did not address the panel's demand for documents.

+Outside the building, Bannon thanked the judge and jurors for their service but blasted members of the House Select Committee for conducting what he called a "show trial."
+Bannon also vowed to appeal, saying the legal conflict was nowhere near complete.

+His attorney David Schoen pointed out that Judge Nichols had disagreed with legal precedent that cut off some of Bannon's trial defenses, but said the appeals court could well take another look when the case arrived there.
+Schoen said it would be a "bullet-proof appeal" and there were an "astounding" number of appellate issues.

 Criminal contempt prosecutions are rare, but so is a decision by a witness to fully reject congressional demands.
-Bannon faces the prospect of jail time and monetary fines when he is sentenced.
+Bannon faces the prospect of jail time and monetary fines when he is sentenced October 21.

 Another key Trump aide, Peter Navarro, is scheduled to go to trial in November on contempt charges.
 Navarro has pleaded not guilty.